 This report provides an overview of food and feed legislation currently in force in Spain, particularly on requirements that differ from EU legislation.
-As an EU Member State since 1986, Spain observes all EU directives, regulations, and obligations, which are either directly applicable or need to be transposed to National Law.
+As an EU Member State since 1986, Spain observes all EU directives, regulations, and obligations, which are either directly applicable or need to be transposed to national law.
 This report should be read in conjunction with the EU Food and Agricultural Import Regulations and Standards (FAIRS) Country Report.
 Spain is a major agricultural producer and a net exporter of agricultural products.
 However, the country has a significant structural deficit of feedstuffs.
-Spain's total agricultural and related exports (on average from 2017-2021) amounted to \$64 billion, largely exceeding imports, which totaled \$47 billion.
-Other EU countries are Spain's main trading partners, accounting on average for more than 50 percent of the agricultural and related imports and for over 60 percent of the country's exports.
-EU markets enjoy an advantage over trading with third countries since between Member States there are no tariffs in place and mutual recognition allows for free movement of goods across the EU.
-In 2021, outside the EU, the most important suppliers to Spain were Brazil, followed by Argentina, Morocco, China, and the United States.
-The top imported products included seafood, dairy products, fresh fruits, vegetable oils, corn, forest products, soybeans, palm oil, bakery goods, soybeans, biodiesel, and blends, processed and fresh vegetables, tree nuts, wheat and soymeal.
-U.S. agricultural exports to Spain consist mainly of bulk commodities and consumer-oriented products, which accounted for 32 and 47 percent of the U.S. exports value during the 2017-2021 period (Graph 1).
-While bulk commodities experience variations depending on price competitiveness against alternative origins, annual exports of U.S. consumer-oriented products, except for in 2020, continue to expand (Graph 2).
+Spain's total agricultural and related exports (on average from 2019-2023) amounted to \$79 billion, largely exceeding imports, which totaled \$64 billion.
+Other EU countries are Spain's main trading partners, accounting on average for more than 50 percent of the agricultural and related imports and for over 65 percent of the country's exports.
+EU markets enjoy an advantage over trading with third countries since there are no tariffs in place between Member States and mutual recognition allows for free movement of goods across the EU.
+In 2023, outside the EU, the most important suppliers to Spain were Brazil, followed by China, Argentina, Morocco, and the United States.
+The top imported products included seafood, corn, fresh fruits, vegetable oils, corn, dairy products, biodiesel, blends, fresh fruits, forest products and soybeans.
+U.S. agricultural exports to Spain consist mainly of bulk commodities and consumer-oriented products, which accounted for 34 and 46 percent of the U.S. export value during the 2019-2023 period (Graph 1).
+Bulk commodities experience variations depending on price competitiveness against alternative origins.
+Annual exports of U.S. bulk commodities follow an expansion trend since 2020 (Graph 2).